DriveLaW:Unifying Planning and Video Generation in a Latent Driving World: Abstract

 \section{Abstract}

 World models have become crucial for autonomous driving, as they learn how scenarios evolve over time to address the long-tail challenges of the real world.
 However, current approaches relegate world models to limited roles: they operate within ostensibly unified architectures that still keep world prediction and motion planning as decoupled processes.
 To bridge this gap, we propose \textbf{DriveLaW}, a novel paradigm that unifies video generation and motion planning.
 By directly injecting the latent representation from its video generator into the planner, DriveLaW ensures inherent consistency between high-fidelity future generation and reliable trajectory planning.
 Specifically, DriveLaW consists of two core components: DriveLaW-Video, our powerful world model that generates high-fidelity forecasting with expressive latent representations, and DriveLaW-Act, a diffusion planner that generates consistent and reliable trajectories from the latent of DriveLaW-Video, with both components optimized by a three-stage progressive training strategy.
-The power of our unified paradigm is demonstrated by new state-of-the-art results across both tasks.
-DriveLaW not only advances video prediction significantly, surpassing best-performing work by 33.3\% in FID and 1.8\% in FVD, but also achieves a new record on the NAVSIM planning benchmark.
+New state-of-the-art results across both tasks demonstrate the power of our unified paradigm.
+DriveLaW not only significantly advances video prediction, surpassing the previous best-performing work by 33.3\% in FID and 1.8\% in FVD, but also sets a new record on the NAVSIM planning benchmark.
+Code available at \url{https://github.com/xiaomi-research/drivelaw}.